 Disclaimer

-This journey may NOT be the best choice for you if you prioritise the luxury and comforts of home while traveling, or want to travel as fast as possible, or have specific high maintenance needs.
+This journey may NOT be the best choice for you if you prioritise the luxury and comforts of home while traveling, or want to cover too many places, or have specific high maintenance needs.
 Wifi, mobile data, hot water, and electricity aren't always available.
-You may have to use Indian toilets every once in a while, including where we stay.
+You may have to use Indian toilets once in a while.
 Local foods comprise the majority of our diets unless you have restrictions.
 Accommodations in remote areas can be basic or rustic at best.
 You will be exploring at a relaxed pace and not rushing through places.